-Identification of Crop Production Potentials and Constraints for Research Intervention in Wera Woreda, Halaba Zone
+dentification of Crop Production Potentials and Constraints for Research Intervention in Wera Woreda, Halaba Zone

 ABSTRACT

 Understanding the crop production potential of a given area and identifying its constraints is important to provide the best research solutions on a timely basis.
 It is also important to conduct research on the specific needs of farmers and focus on crops that are actually grown and needed.
 Therefore, a quick survey was conducted from November 29 to December 3, 2021, in Wera woreda, Halaba zone, to assess the crop production potential and identify key constraints limiting productivity and to recommend research interventions.
 To achieve the objectives, checklists were prepared, three representative kebeles were selected from the woreda, namely Andegna Ashoka, Laygnaw Bedene, and Andegna Makala, and one focus group discussion (FGD) was held, and key informants were purposively selected and interviewed, and discussions were also held.
 In addition, secondary data were collected from the woreda and selected three kebeles.
 The data collected were analyzed using descriptive statistics.
 Based on the result, in the woreda crop is dominantly produced, larger share of crop production than livestock.
 The major crops grown in the woreda were maize, teff, finger millet, sorghum, common bean, and pepper.
 Among others, maize and pepper were extensively grown cash crops in the area.
-The data indicated that the trend of production for maize, finger millet, common bean, pepper, and sorghum was decreasing.
+The data indicated that the trend of production for maize, finger millet, common bean, pepper, and sorghum was decreasing Quantify this decrease.
 The main reason for the decreasing trend was due to climate variability, inflated seed price, disease prevalence, and delayed planting, insect pest damage, erratic rainfall, and lack of improved variety, continuous cropping, and low soil fertility.
 The problems were also prioritized based on their importance due to limited resources.
 Accordingly, lack of improved variety, lagging of input delivery, lack of quality seed, market problems, inflated input price, and post-harvest loss were ranked from the most serious to the least serious constraint, respectively.
-Therefore, the prioritized crop production constraints in the study area require research intervention accordingly.
+Therefore, the prioritized crop production constraints in the study area require research intervention .

 Keywords: crop production, constraints, research interventions